Gaius-Augustus/BRAKER/README.md

 ![braker2-main-d\[fig4\]](docs/figs/braker2_ep_rnaseq.png)

 Figure 5: BRAKER pipeline D: training GeneMark-ETP/ETP+ supported by RNA-Seq alignment information and information from proteins (proteins can be of longer evolutionary distance).
 Please be aware that GeneMark-ETP/ETP+ is still under development, BRAKER can currently execute a precursor of the mature version.
-Prediction with AUGUSTUS using the information, in addition chained CDSpart hints.
 Introns supported by both RNA-Seq and protein alignment information are treated as “true positive introns”, their prediction in gene structures by GeneMark-ETP+ and AUGUSTUS is enforced. **Important:** It is not always best to use all evidence!
 So far, we found this approach to work well for large genomes, but accuracy on small and medium sized genomes is unstable.
 Please have a look at the poster from PAG 2020 before running this pipeline.

 -   Genome file and file with proteins of short evolutionary distance (see Figure [6](#fig5)); this approach is suitable if RNA-Seq data is not available and if the reference species is very closely related. **Note*:* This pipeline is deprecated since pipeline C can also use proteins of closely related species in addition to OrthoDB.